 Honorees chosen from close to 12,000 applicants represent a diverse group of scientific disciplines from all U.S. states, commonwealths, and territories.

-The Department of Chemistry is pleased to announce that fourteen of its students (a group consisting of current and admitted graduate students) have been named recipients of National Science Foundation (NSF) Graduate Research Fellowships.
+The Department of Chemistry is pleased to announce that fifteen of its students (a group consisting of current and admitted graduate students) have been named recipients of National Science Foundation (NSF) Graduate Research Fellowships.

 Current Graduate Students (7)

 James Levi Knippel (Buchwald)